 If you end up with a profitable ad campaign, you’ve got the holy grail: a change machine that accepts dimes, and spits out quarters.
-Free traffic sources are reliable over the long-term, but nothing allows you to “press the gas pedal” quite like paid traffic, and the usual sources (Google Adwords and Facebook Ads) are highly saturated in my opinion.
+Free traffic sources (See our Youtube Marketing Guide) are reliable over the long-term, but nothing allows you to “press the gas pedal” quite like paid traffic, and the usual sources (Google Adwords and Facebook Ads) are highly saturated in my opinion.
 If YouTube ads are a viable traffic source for your online course, you might be sitting on a cash machine.How to increase your #onlinecourse revenue using YouTube ads. @natesmithny #teachonline Click To Tweet

 Nate Smith is a direct-response copywriter and funnel expert who helps experts build passive income streams by launching and scaling successful online courses.
 He is also the founder of 8020MarketingGuy.com